Majors, Minors & Honors

 Course Major: History

 Students are encouraged to take full ownership of their academic experience and to make deliberate decisions about their academic careers.
 This is well illustrated by the process of applying for a major at Swarthmore.
 Students in the spring of their sophomore year should meet with departments in which they may major to learn about the opportunities and expectations of each department.
-Students should then write a Sophomore Plan of Study, including a brief essay reflecting on their interests in the field and their goals for their education, as well as a list of courses they plan to take in their remaining time at Swarthmore.
+Students should then submit a Sophomore Plan of Study, including a brief narrative reflecting on their interests in the field and their goals for their education, as well as a list of courses they plan to take in their remaining time at Swarthmore.

 All students are expected to have an approved major by the end of their sophomore year.
 Students may apply for a departmentally based major, a major in an established interdisciplinary program, or a special major.
 Students who want to minor in a subject and/or participate in the Honors Program normally include these applications at the same time they submit their Sophomore Plan of Study.